William Ewart Gladstone: Final years (1894–1898)

 On the advice of his doctor Samuel Habershon in the aftermath of an attack of facial neuralgia, Gladstone stayed at Cannes from the end of November 1897 to mid-February 1898.
 He gave an interview for The Daily Telegraph.
 Gladstone then travelled to Bournemouth, where a swelling on his palate was diagnosed as cancer by the leading cancer surgeon Sir Thomas Smith on 18 March.
-On 22 March, he retired to Hawarden Castle.
+On 22 March, Gladstone retired to Hawarden Castle.
 Despite being in pain he received visitors and quoted hymns, especially Cardinal Newman's "Praise to the Holiest in the Height".

 His last public statement was dictated to his daughter Helen in reply to receiving the Vice-Chancellor of the University of Oxford's "sorrow and affection": "There is no expression of Christian sympathy that I value more than that of the ancient University of Oxford, the God-fearing and God-sustaining University of Oxford.
 I served her perhaps mistakenly, but to the best of my ability.
 My most earnest prayers are hers to the uttermost and to the last".
 He left the house for the last time on 9 April.
 After 18 April he did not come down to the ground floor but still came out of bed to lie on the sofa.
 The Bishop of St Andrews, Dunkeld and Dunblane George Wilkinson recorded when he ministered to him along with Stephen Gladstone: Shall I ever forget the last Friday in Passion Week, when I gave him the last Holy Communion that I was allowed to administer to him?
 It was early in the morning.
 He was obliged to be in bed, and he was ordered to remain there, but the time had come for the confession of sin and the receiving of absolution.
 Out of his bed he came.
 Alone he knelt in the presence of his God till the absolution has been spoken, and the sacred elements received.